CRYPTSETUP(8) Maintenance Commands CRYPTSETUP(8)

 LUKS2 header locking

-achieve proper atomic update, there is a locking mechanism.
+achieve a proper atomic update, there is a locking mechanism.
 For

-an image in file, code uses flock(2) system call.
-For a block
+an image in a file, the code uses the flock(2) system call.
+For a

-device, lock is performed over a special file stored in a locking
+block device, lock is performed over a special file stored in a

-should be created with the proper security context by the
+directory should be created with the proper security context by

-distribution during the boot-up phase.
-Only LUKS2 uses locks,
+the distribution during the boot-up phase.
+Only LUKS2 uses locks;

 other formats do not use this mechanism.